Meghana-Pusala/PRODIGY_DS_02/README.md

 **DATASET**:

-The dataset used for this task is  https://www.kaggle.com/c/titanic/data.It is based on the real historical data of passengers aboard the RMS Titanic, which sank on its maiden voyage 1912.
+The dataset used for this task is  https://www.kaggle.com/c/titanic/data.
+It is based on the real historical data of passengers aboard the RMS Titanic, which sank on its maiden voyage 1912.

 **The Titanic dataset contains the following columns**:
 PassengerId: Unique identifier for each passenger.